jannepikkarainen/whatsuphome/FEATURES.md

 - Power status
 - Stream condition
 - Firmware

+# Cozify
+- Monitor that my custom scripts are properly being run

 # Countdown timer
 - Was "Is it Zabbix Summit 2022 yet?", but of course possible to countdown to any date